Joystream/community-repo/working-groups/storage-group/SOP/README.md

 - **Remove all Bags**
 - **Rewards reduced by %50**

+Exception: exclude down time arranged with the lead.

 # Down time (Hours):
 **Failure will result in:**
 - **1 hr  : Disable new bags**